hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/06_data_organization.md

 $ cp ~/ngs_course/unix_lesson/raw_fastq/*.fq raw_data/
 ```

-Later in the workflow when we perform alignment, we will require genome reference files (.fa, .gtf) to map against.
-These files are also in the `unix_lesson/` directory inside `reference_data/`.
+Later in the workflow when we perform alignment, we will require genome reference files (.fa, .gtf) for alignment and read counting.
+These files are also in the `unix_lesson/` directory inside `reference_data/`, we can copy over the whole folder in this case.
 You can use `.` as a placeholder for the current working directory as the destination.

 ```bash
 $ cp -r ~/ngs_course/unix_lesson/reference_data/ .